-So you’ve hopped on the resolution bandwagon and vowed to eat more responsibly in 2016.
+So you’ve hopped on the resolution bandwagon and vowed to eat more responsibly in the new year.
 After all that holiday excess, we don’t blame you.
 But it doesn’t mean you have to eliminate dessert from your diet entirely.
 For someone with sweet tooth like mine, that would only result in a disastrous leftover-holiday-cookie binge on day two.
-Instead, allow yourself to indulge in responsible, restrained portions of the sweet you crave most — whether it be chocolate, gummy candy or crème brulee.
+Instead, allow yourself to indulge in responsible, restrained portions of the sweet you crave most — whether it be chocolate, gummy candy or creme brulee.

 Instead of breaking out the whole bag of chocolate chips left over from all that holiday baking and snacking away, count out 46 chips and enjoy.
 That tally clocks in at a reasonable 100 calories.